 Other countries may become associated during the course of FP7.
-The latest news will be posted on the Participant Portal web-site.
+The latest news will be posted on the Participant Portal web site.

-The following may receive EU funding in an FP7 project:
+Under this call FP7-HEALTH-2012-INNOVATION-2 the following may receive EU funding in an FP7 project:

-- Any legal entity established in a Member State or an Associated country (including the European Commission's Joint Research Centre), or created under EU law (e.g. a European Economic Interest Grouping), - Any International European Interest Organisation (see glossary). - Any legal entity established in an FP7 International Cooperation Partner Country (ICPC).
-The list of ICPC can be found on the Participant Portal web-site, and is given in Annex 1 to the related work programme. - Any other legal entity, under the conditions indicated below:
+• Any legal entity established in a Member State or an Associated country (including the European Commission's Joint Research Centre), or created under EU law (e.g. a European Economic Interest Grouping),